Valby: White Houses

 The White Houses viewed from Valby Langgade, 1930.

 The White Houses viewed from Valby Langgade, 1909.

 The White Houses in Valby (Den Hvide By i Valby), also known as Trekanten (lit.
 "The Triangle"), is one of several developments of building society houses in the Valby district of Copenhagen, Denmark and are located on the south side of Valby Langgade and the streets Søndre Allé, Nordre Allé and Østre Allé.
 They are similar to another development of white houses in Frederiksberg.

 Valby Arbejderes Byggeforening (English: Valby Workers' Building Society) was founded on 17 May 1898 and quickly acquired an approximately five-hectare, triangular site from a local farmer for DKK 47,000.
 The 34-year-old architect Christian Mandrup-Poulsen was commissioned to design the development and the foundation stone for the first house was set on 26 November 1899.
 All of the development's original houses were then built between 1899 and 1903.

 Mandrup-Poulsen's plan created three tree-lined avenues—Søndre Allé, Nordre Allé and Østre Allé—which form a large "A" off the south side of Valby Langgade.
 The development consists of a total of 81 houses of which 77 are double houses and four are single houses.
 Each house contained originally two apartments, one for the owner and one for a tenant.
 Mandrup-Poulsen created seven different house types but all were white with red tile roofs and green window frames and fences.
 Most have details in red brick.

 Government

-The Danish Maritime Authority and the Danish Maritime Accident Investigation Board have their head offices in Valby.
+The Danish Maritime Authority and the Danish Maritime Accident Investigation Board had their head offices in Valby before moving to Korsør.